Nepiki/Guides/Defender-(Arcade).md

 Note that _Full House V_ can actually be earned independently of the first four achievements in this series.
 This is due to all of your humanoids regenerating on Wave 5.
 You will always enter Wave 5 with 10 humanoids left, you just need to keep them alive.

 There are two tricks you can use to make these achievements easier:
 * Don't put your rescued humanoids back on the ground.
-Keep carrying them to not only protect them, but to slow down time.
+Keep carrying them to not only protect them, but to [slow down time](https://github.com/RetroAchievements/guides/wiki/Defender-(Arcade)#how-to-abuse-the-games-hardware-and-slow-down-time).
 * If there is a humanoid about to die from a lander that you're unable to reach, intentionally suicide.
 On your next life, the humanoid will still be alive, even if it was being held by a lander at the time of your death.

+<br><br>

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/340308.png">